Glossary of Cleaning Terms

 Defoamers - Substance used to reduce or eliminate foam.

-Degreaser - A specialty product that removes grease and greasy/oily soils from hard surfaces.
+Degreaser - A speciality product that removes grease and greasy/oily soils from hard surfaces.
 Basic ingredients comprise of surfactants that penetrate and emulsify along with alcohol or glycol derivatives to boost cleaning.

 Deionized Water - Water from which charged or ionizable organic or inorganic salts are removed.

-Deliquescent - Describes a substance which absorbs water vapor from the air and dissolves in it, forming a concentrated solution.
+Deliquescent - Describes a substance which absorbs water vapour from the air and dissolves in it, forming a concentrated solution.
 Calcium chloride is an example.

 Density - Equal to its mass divided by its volume.